sophialeex/sophialeex/README.md

 - ⚡ Fun fact: ...
 -->
 I'm Sophia.
-This page is documentation of my learning journey.
+This page is documentation of my progress as I develop skills and explore different subject matter.